 (4.2 miles away)

-Kensington’s community is mostly highly educated and affluent, and it is composed only of single family residential houses.
-It is among the safest and cleanest places in the United States, with a nation’s top public elementary school.
-Many distinguished University of California, Berkeley Professors, Nobel Prize Laureates, and other notable San Francisco Bay Area professionals reside or have resided in Kensington, such as University of California, Berkeley’s theoretical physicist and professor of physics Robert Oppenheimer who was the Director of the Manhattan Project’s Project Y that developed the atomic bombs during World War II.
+Kensington's community is predominantly highly educated and affluent, comprising only single-family residential houses.
+It is among the safest and cleanest places in the United States, with the nation's top public elementary school.
+Many distinguished University of California, Berkeley professors, Nobel Prize laureates, and other notable San Francisco Bay Area professionals reside or have resided in Kensington, such as University of California, Berkeley's theoretical physicist and professor of physics Robert Oppenheimer who was the director of the Manhattan Project's Project Y that developed the atomic bombs during World War II.
 The population was 5,428 at the 2020 census.

 Content from Wikipedia, licensed under CC BY-SA 3.0.